PATRIC3/p3_docs/docroot/videos/genome_assembly_service.md

 # Tutorial: Genome Assembly Service

 ## Overview
 This set of short videos provides a step-by-step demonstration of using the PATRIC Genome Assembly Service to create an assembled genome from a set a bacterial sequence reads.
-From these videos you will learn how to do the following:

 1. [Uploading read files to the workspace (11:08)](#assembly1)
 2. [Submitting reads to the Genome Assembly Service (9:15)](#assembly2)